carlosrcoelho/new-lg-docs/docs/json-agent.md

 The `JSON Agent` is an agent designed to interact with large JSON/dict objects.

-Learn more about the JSON Agent [here]([JsonAgent](https://python.langchain.com/en/latest/modules/agents/toolkits/examples/json.html)).
+Learn more about the JSON Agent [here](https://python.langchain.com/en/latest/modules/agents/toolkits/examples/json.html).

 ### ⛓️LangFlow example

 ![JSON Agent](img/json-agent.png)

 `JsonSpec` will define the max value length of the input and output of the agent.
-For the path fileyou can get [here](https://raw.githubusercontent.com/openai/openai-openapi/master/openapi.yaml).
+For the path file you can get [here](https://raw.githubusercontent.com/openai/openai-openapi/master/openapi.yaml).

 *Max value length*: